Saranyaa5/leetcode_solution/README.md

 # leetcode_solution

-Find the beginner friendly java solution on each topics from leetcode.
+Link to my leetcode profile link[https://leetcode.com/u/saranya77/] --Find the beginner-friendly java solution on each topic from leetcode.
-Find the link to problem discription and solution.
+--Find the link to the problem description and solution.